shayko18/CarND-LaneLines-P1/P1_writeup.md

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 	* Make a pipeline that finds lane lines on the road
 	* Reflect on your work in a written report

+**Commited Files:**
+	1) P1.ipynb - script for the project
+	2) P1_extra.ipynb - script for the "extra" project
+	3) P1_writeup.md - writeup report (this file)

 [//]: # (Image References)